On Focusing Statistical Power for Searches and Measurements in Particle Physics: Statistical Setup

 LRS is optimal for simple-vs-simple tests but is not guaranteed to be optimal for more general settings with high power against {\em all} alternatives.
 Hence, we propose an alternative test statistic (referred to as a {\em focused test statistic}; FTS) of the form

 which allows the data analyst to focus the power of a test or confidence procedure to {\em specific} regions of the parameter space, as defined by the focus or weight function $f$.
 In Bayesian testing, this statistic is known as a Bayes factor.
-Whereas the idea of using the Bayes factor as a frequentist test statistic is not new \cite{good_bayesnon-bayes_1992,dalmasso_likelihood-free_2024}, this work is the first to show that a test based on the Bayes Factor has the potential to improve upon likelihood ratio tests in particle physics experiments.
+Whereas the idea of using the Bayes factor as a frequentist test statistic is not new \cite{good_bayesnon-bayes_1992,dalmasso_likelihood-free_2024,Fowlie03082023}, this work is the first to demonstrate that a test based on the Bayes factor has the potential to improve upon likelihood ratio tests in various particle physics settings.
 For simplicity, we will in our experiments use a Gaussian focus function $f(\mu)$ with mean $m$ and standard deviation $s$, truncated so that $f(\mu)=0$ for $\mu \notin \Theta$.
-This choice may be guided by prior knowledge of $\mu_0$, for example, from an independent previous measurement or from theoretical considerations.
-The construction of an FTS confidence interval follows the procedure discussed above; see Figure~\ref{fig:test_statistics}(bottom).
+The choice of a focus function may be determined through sensitivity studies on simulations, while the data is blinded.
+Alternatively, this choice may be guided by prior knowledge of $\mu_0$, for example, from an independent previous measurement or from theoretical considerations.
+The construction of an FTS confidence interval follows the procedure discussed above; see Figure~\ref{fig:test_statistics} (bottom).
+In complementary work, Ref~\cite{heinrich2022learning} discusses an improved treatment of nuisance parameters for non-asymptotic regimes.